thapawan/CrossSectionsExtractionVisualization/README.md

 The cross-section extraction visualization tool automates extracting cross-sections with their horizontal distance and elevation.
 The repository contains notebooks and ArcGIS Pro Tool for cross-section extraction and visualization.

 ## Installation of required packages
-In jupyter notebook use this command:install required libraries if not installed by uncommenting it
+For jupyter notebook use this command:install required libraries if not installed by uncommenting it

-!pip install geopandas
+#!pip install geopandas
-!pip install numpy
+#!pip install numpy
 #!pip install pandas
 #!pip install rasterio
 #!pip install matplotlib

-In ArcGIS Pro Notebook
+For ArcGIS Pro Notebook, you can do the same:
 #pip install geopandas

 #pip install numpy

 #pip install pandas

 #pip install rasterio

 #pip install matplotlib

-Also, you can use package manager in ArcGIS Pro, to add neccessary packages to operate this program such as rasterio, geopandas, numpy, pandas, and matplotlib.
+Also, you can install by using package manager in ArcGIS Pro, to add neccessary packages to operate this program such as rasterio, geopandas, numpy, pandas, and matplotlib.

 ## Usage Guide
 The easiest and quickest way to use the cross-section extraction visualization tool is to run it from ArcPro Toolboxes, where the functions can be directly loaded without setup.